mowat27/polyglot/Readme.md

 poly help
 ```

-To create a new polygot environment, simply create a script in your .poly directory named <env>.sh and it should be picked up automatically.
+To create a new polyglot environment, simply create a script in your .poly directory named <env>.sh and it should be picked up automatically.

 For example, I create ~/.poly/ioke.sh I can load Ioke by running